Neural Radiance Fields for the Real World: A Survey: Fundamentals of NeRF

 In vanilla NeRF, the color of a pixel in a novel view is estimated by integrating the radiance field along its corresponding ray.
 Alternatively, inspired by image-based rendering, the color of a pixel can be obtained through warping, resampling, and blending related pixels from other views.
 Building on these ideas, methods such as IBRNet~\cite{wang21ibrnet} and PixelNeRF~\cite{yu2021pixelnerf} predict color and density from image features of source views, enabling novel scene rendering without retraining.
 Subsequent methods, like MVSNeRF~\cite{chen2021mvsnerf} and NeX~\cite{suhail2022light}, further refine multi-view feature aggregation using plane-swept cost volumes and epipolar relationships.
 These approaches outperform traditional NeRF in generating new views of unseen scenes, and with scene-specific fine-tuning, they can achieve results comparable to \gls{sota} single-scene NeRF.

 Another issue with NeRF is the inefficiency in computing the volumetric integral, as evaluating an MLP at numerous sampled points within often sparse 3D space results in long training and rendering times.
 To alleviate this problem, techniques such as hierarchical sampling~\cite{Mildenhall2020NeRF}, ``baking''~\cite{Reiser2021kilonerf,Chen2022MobileNeRF:Architectures}, and tensor factorization~\cite{Chen2022TensoRF,cao2023hexplane} can be employed.
 Alternatively, some approaches offer a different solution by using explicit geometric structures to support radiance inference.
 For instance, Point-NeRF~\cite{Xu2022PointNeRF} employs a point-cloud representation along with multi-view features to guide the sampling and computation of radiance and density during ray marching.
 Similar approaches, like NeuMesh~\cite{yang2022neumesh} and NSVF~\cite{Liu2020NSVF}, leverage triangular meshes and sparse voxel grids, respectively.
-These methods provide a less costly inference compared to NeRF~\cite{Mildenhall2020NeRF} and explicit 3D representations of the geometry, which are key for applications beyond novel view synthesis.
+These methods provide lower-cost inference than NeRF~\cite{Mildenhall2020NeRF} and explicit 3D representations of the geometry, which are key for applications beyond novel view synthesis.

 Besides ray marching, neural rendering can also leverage differentiable rasterization methods~\cite{liu2019soft,Laine2020diffrast}, which project 3D primitives directly onto the 2D image plane for rendering.
-A notable method in this domain is 3D Gaussian splatting~\cite{kerbl23gaussiansplatting}, where scenes are represented as collections of 3D Gaussians, and novel views are rendered by projecting each Gaussian onto the image plane and compositing them via alpha-blending.
-Other visual primitives, such as marching tetrahedons~\cite{nvdiffrec}, textured polygons~\cite{Chen2022MobileNeRF:Architectures}, and view lifted point cloud~\cite{kopanas2021point}, can also be used.
-These methods often take advantage of optimized and hardware-accelerated rasterization procedures, enabling real-time throughput.
+These methods often exploit explicit primitives that are differentiable and GPU-friendly, such as marching tetrahedrons~\cite{nvdiffrec}, textured polygons~\cite{Chen2022MobileNeRF:Architectures}, and view-lifted point clouds~\cite{kopanas2021point}, and take advantage of optimized and hardware-accelerated rasterization procedures to enable real-time throughput.
+A notable method in this domain is \gls{3dgs}~\cite{kerbl23gaussiansplatting}, where scenes are represented as collections of 3D Gaussians, and novel views are rendered by projecting each Gaussian onto the image plane and compositing them via alpha-blending.
+Due to its real-time rendering performance, \gls{3dgs} has become another representative radiance-fields-based method.